Al-Ittihad Club (Jeddah): The Start of The Official Tournaments, The First League Title, The Treble (1950–1999)

 In late 1950s, it is considered as the first club to achieve both the Crown Prince Cup and the King's Cup for two consecutive times.
-On 2 May 1960, Al-Ittihad faced their traditional rivals Al-Ahli in the King's Cup, which ended with a big 7–0 victory, which is the largest victory in the derby.
+On 2 May 1960, Ittihad faced their traditional rivals Al-Ahli in the King's Cup, which ended with a big 7–0 victory, which is the largest victory in the derby.
 The tournament ended and the club became champions for the third time in a row over Al-Wehda, which completed the 1958, 1959, and 1960 series.
 The club went through its worst period since its founding, after winning the King's Cup in 1967, with the exception of achieving the Saudi Association Cup in 1974, after defeating Al-Hilal on penalties.
-In the following decade, the Premier League and the First Division were merged due to the many matches of the national team in 1982, which Al-Ittihad won its first league title in its history, which is the first and only club to achieve it.
+In the following decade, the Saudi Pro League and the First Division were merged due to the many matches of the national team in 1982, which Ittihad won its first league title in its history, which is the first and only club to achieve it.
 After an absence for 21 years, the club won the King's Cup after defeating Al Ettifaq in 1988.

 In mid 1990s, Which is considered as the beginning of the golden age of the club, where a numerous of titles were achieved.
 In 1996–97, the club delivered a cup treble, winning the Premier League, Crown Prince Cup, and Federation Cup.
 After two seasons, the club won the league title for the third time in its history after eliminating rivals Al-Hilal in the final 2–0.
 The first continental championship was also achieved after winning 3–2 over Jeonnam Dragons with a golden goal, scored by Ahmed Bahja.
 GCC Champions League was also achieved, as the season ended with winning four trophies.
 In 1999, The club was a runner-up in the Asian Super Cup, after losing 2–3 on aggregate to Júbilo Iwata.